resbaz/nectar-cloud-lessons/Lessons/Lesson_VI/Lesson_VI.md

 ---

-**Answer 1**

-    Whilst E is a topic for a good debate, the answer is:
-    D. The state of the machine is not captured
+**Answer D** Whilst E is a topic for a good debate, the answer is: D. The state of the machine is not captured

 ---